-It’s also an opportunity for you to provide your skills on a freelance basis as well as, utilize the numerous work at home jobs or business opportunities that are available.
+It’s also an opportunity for you to provide your skills on a freelance basis as well as, utilize the numerous work at home opportunities that are available.

 If you want to do something different, then this is also the time to do that.
 For example, using your skills to freelance is a great option.
-Consider writing an ebook about your experience.
+Consider writing an eBook about your experience.
 Start an online store or even get into affiliate marketing.
-These are two options the can definitely provide you with geographic and financial freedom and flexibility.
+These are two options that can definitely provide you with geographic and financial freedom and flexibility.